CamiloAvelar/JavaScrips-Projects/README.md

 # JavaScrips-Projects

 ## About
-Litle Vanilla JavaScript projects to practice and learn more
+Little Vanilla JavaScript projects to practice and learn more